pzp1997/liquid-heaps/README.md

 Specialize things you want to use as measures
 Lift as much to the type level as possible
-Don't worry about using parts of definitions before they're defined
+Don't worry about using parts of definitions before they're defined Use `assert` to figure out what the SMT solver has already inferred Don't use newtype ever
+Sometimes explicit recursion is better than fold, e.g. fromList